apostrophe-login

 activate it, see the passwordRules option.

-is a unique name to be included in the
+name is a unique name to be included in the

-option array, test
+passwordRules option array, test is a function

-that accepts the password and returns true
+that accepts the password and returns true only

 if the password passes the rule, and message